aaqibzee/MagniCMS/README.md

     <br/>d. .Net Framework
     <br/>d.
 Any browser

-2) Open project in Visual Studio
+2) Open the project in Visual Studio
 3) Build the solution and let the NueGt restore the packages
-4) Set "MagniCollegeManagementSystem" as startup project and run the solution
+4) Set "MagniCollegeManagementSystem" as the startup project and run the solution
 5) Application will run after setting up the DB and seed data

 Method 2 (On IIS):